onc-healthit/lantern-back-end/lanternmq/README.md

 The package also includes a mock implementation for the LanternMQ interface to support testing.

 To test the package, see the [testing instructions](test/README.md).

+## Updating Users for RabbitMQ

+The default users, their password hashes, and each user's permissions can be found in `lantern/definitions.json`.

+**To update users from the RabbitMQ browser interface:**
+1. Log-in as an admin at `localhost:15672`
+2. Go to the *Admin* tab
+3. Click the specific user to update
+4. Near the bottom of the page click *Update this User*
+5. Set a new password

+A new user can be added by clicking *Add a user* in the *Admin* tab.

+**To update users from the command line:** <br>
+Run `docker exec -it lantern-back-end_lantern-mq_1 rabbitmqctl change_password <username> <new password>`

+A new user can be added by replacing `change_password` in the above line to `add_user`.

+**The definitions.json file must be updated to persist these changes.
+To update the definitions.json file:**
+1. Get the updated JSON object by using the RabbitMQ API <br>
+  (e.g. `curl -H "Accept:application/json" -u <management_username>:<management_password> "localhost:15672/api/definitions"`)
+2. Replace the current definitions file with the response from Step 1

+The two steps can also be combined into one command: `curl -H "Accept:application/json" -u <management_username>:<management_password> "localhost:15672/api/definitions" > lanternmq/definitions.json`